Measuring price impact and information content of trades in a time-varying setting

 \section{Time-varying impact for transaction cost analysis}

-In this section, we examine the use of our model in a financial application, namely the real time estimation of transaction costs due to market impact.
+In this section, we present a financial application, namely the real-time estimation of transaction costs due to market impact.
 Consider a trader who wants to sell a large amount $Q$ of shares over a time interval $[0,T]$.
 As typical in the optimal execution literature, we assume the trader partitions the interval in $N$ equal size subintervals of length $\tau=T/N$ and the number of shares traded in interval $n$ ($n=1,...,N)$ is denoted with $v_n \tau$ where $v_n$ is the trading velocity\footnote{As customary a negative (positive) value of $v_n$ means that the trader sells (buys) in the interval.}.
 Clearly it is $\sum_{n=1}^N v_n \tau=-Q$.
-We assume that market impact is described by an Almgren-Chriss model (\cite{almgren2001optimal}), which implies that the efficient stock price at the end of the $n$-th interval is modeled by
+We assume that market impact is described by an \cite{almgren2001optimal} model, which implies that the efficient stock price at the end of the $n$-th interval is modeled by

-where $\beta$ is the (linear) permanent impact coefficient and $\epsilon_i$ are i.i.d. standard Gaussian variables.
+where $\beta$ is the permanent (linear) impact coefficient and $\epsilon_i$ are standard Gaussian variables i.i.d.
 Let $X_n$ be the cash account of the trader at the end of the interval $n$.
 The Almgren-Chriss model postulates that its dynamics is

-In this expression $k$ is the (linear) temporary coefficient and represents the cost incurred by the trader because of the price concession needed to attract counterparts in a short time interval.
+In this expression, $k$ is the (linear) temporary coefficient and represents the cost incurred by the trader because of the price concession needed to attract counterparts in a short time interval.
 It is straightforward to prove (see \cite{gueant2016financial}) that the expected terminal cash account for a generic execution is

 Suppose for simplicity that the trader executes a TWAP (which is also optimal if the agent is risk neutral), i.e. $v_n=-\frac{Q}{N\tau}$.
 The expected implementation shortfall